English Literacy (ESOL) & ESOL Career Pathways Bridge – Lawrence

 3 High Beginner 1 Now registering for the fall!

 In this High Beginner level course for non-native speakers of English, students will develop English language skills in reading, writing, listening and speaking for effective communication in the workplace and for everyday use within the community.
 Students will also develop and begin to use strategies for independent learning.
-The course is held at Riverwalk, Tu/Th, 6-9 pm, for 15 weeks (no classes on holidays), and cost $235 plus books.
+The course is held at Riverwalk, Tu/Th, 6 to 9 pm, for 15 weeks (no classes on holidays), and cost $235 plus books.

 4 Low Beginner 1 Now registering for the fall!

 Low intermediate students will develop English language skills in reading, writing, listening and speaking for effective communication in the workplace, for everyday use within the community, and in preparation for entering Academic ESL at NECC.
 Students will continue to develop learning strategies for independent learning.
-The course is held at Riverwalk, Tu/Th, 6-9 pm, for 15 weeks (no classes on holidays), and cost $235 plus books.
+The course is held at Riverwalk, Tu/Th, 6 to 9 pm, for 15 weeks (no classes on holidays), and cost $235 plus books.

 This program is for students with intermediate through advanced English language skills, and has three levels: